mui/mui-x/docs/data/data-grid/rows/rows.md

 You can configure the estimated value used by passing a function to the `getEstimatedRowHeight` prop.
 If not provided, the default row height of `52px` is used as estimation.
 It's recommended to pass this prop if the content deviates too much from the default value.
+Note that, due to the implementation adopted, the virtualization of the columns is also disabled to force all columns to be rendered at the same time.

 ```tsx
 <DataGrid getRowHeight={() => 'auto'} getEstimatedRowHeight={() => 200} />